 Split cruise terminal

-Split cruise port terminal is located 24 km from the Split Airport.
-The distance to the old city is ten minutes walking.
+Split cruise port terminal is located approx 24 km (15 ml) from Split Airport.
+The walking distance to the old city is around 10-min.

-Smaller cruise ship will dock near the terminal for ferries at Split cruise port.
-The ferry terminal offers connections to Hvar, Vrac, Slota and Italy (Ancona).
-Bigger vessels anchor in the harbour and the passengers are tendered ashore.
-The station for tender boats is even closer to the old town than Split cruise port terminal.
+Smaller cruise ships dock near the ferry terminal at Split Ferry Port.
+The passenger terminal serves ferries to Hvar, Vrac, Slota, and also to Italy (Ancona).
+Bigger cruise vessels anchor in the harbour and their passengers are tendered ashore.
+The station for cruise tender boats is even closer to Old Town than the cruise terminal.

 Split tours, shore excursions, hotels